Rudd-O/borg-offsite-backup/README.md

 # borg-offsite-backup: help back up Qubes VMs and ZFS file systems

+This utility will back up any arbitrary file system (without any guarantees of consistency) and any tree of ZFS datasets (with full crash consistency guarantees) to a remote Borg server, which is trivial to set up.

+Thanks to Borg, backups are deduplicated, they are orders of magnitude faster than regular `rsync` or `tar` backups, and they are encrypted.

 ## On the client

 The Borg key will by default be stored in `~/.borg-offsite-backup.key`.
+This is where the tool expects it to be.
+Once you have set up the server (see below), you should be able to initialize the repository on the server by running `borg-offsite-backup init -v -e keyfile-blake2` on the client.

+You must also configure the client before initializing the repository.

 Sample configuration `/etc/borg-offsite-backup.conf` for a Qubes OS dom0 that has ZFS volumes backing the system's qubes: